himanshup/escoreboard/README.md

 Created an eSports scoreboard using [Pandascore's REST API](https://pandascore.co/), Node.js, Express, and React.

 Used the API to fetch data on tournaments and matches for popular eSports games (League of Legends, Overwatch, etc).
-It will show if a game is live and update the score/games (who won the game) after each game.
+It will show if a game is live and update the scores/status of games (who won the game) after each game.
 Unfortunately, I can't get data on the game itself (only who won) because it costs money.

 Currently has data on the following League of Legends leagues (for 2018):
 * NA